From Trash to Major Interstate Repair

 Manufactured in a range of diameters, from small lengths to full coils, all of the wool rope currently produced is from local farms and craftspeople in the United Kingdom.
 But this paradigm shift for seaweed farming needs validation and is being accomplished through materials testing.
 By relying on proven equipment Tinius Olsen is helping to identify the proper breaking strain as well as design the special grips needed to hold the rope for proper testing.

-Fig 2: The sustainable rope is used to farm seaweed and shellfish
+Figure 2: The sustainable rope is used to farm seaweed and shellfish

 Testing of Eco-friendly Innovations